xraypy/xraylarch/doc/xafs/preedge.rst

 Thompson scattering factor, :math:`f''(E)`.
-To account for any instrumental or sample-dependent aspects of the shape of the measured data, :math:`\mu_{data}(E)`, a Legendre polynomial of order :math:`m` centered around the absorption edge is is subtracted from the data.
+To account for any instrumental or sample-dependent aspects of the shape of the measured data, :math:`\mu_{data}(E)`, a Legendre polynomial of order :math:`m` centered around the absorption edge is subtracted from the data.
 To account for the sort of highly non-linear pre-edge which often results from Compton scattering in the measurement window of an energy-discriminating detector, a complementary error function is added to the Legendre polynomial.